kaiheilos/Utilities/README.md

 # Unreal Engine Uasset Viewer/Editor

-## NoSave Versions is a WIP for 4.11 compatability

-## Normal version works with versions 4.13 - 4.25
+## Works with assets from engine versions 4.11 - 4.25

 ## 4.26 and 5.00 compatability is being worked on.